arapat/aws-jupyter/README.md

 ## Install a package on all instances

-You can install any missing packages by following these step:
+You can install any missing packages *after the instances are ready* (i.e. `aws-jupyter check` shows Jupyter notebook URL) by following these step:

 1. create a script on your local computer, which install the required package.
 For example, assume we want to install `pandas`,